ItsTuukka/Helsinki-city-bike-app/README.md

 ## E2E tests

 The app also features e2e test, made with cypress.
-To run those, use the command (in the frontend folder):
+To run those, have the frontend running and use the command (in the frontend folder):

 ```
 npm run cypress:open